 Each fee earner’s work is usually supervised by a lawyer of equal or senior standing.
 The following is a list of fee earners and their supervisors

 Robert Denman Jo Holden Partner

-Departmental Clerks & Trainees Head of Department in which Solicitor or Partner they are based
+Departmental Clerks & Trainees Head of Department

 If at any stage in the case, you have issues which you wish to raise about the work I am doing for you; you should raise them with me.
 If you are still not satisfied, you should discuss your concerns with the senior solicitor /Partner in this firm who has overall responsibility for dealing with client's concerns, who also has responsibility for the overall supervision of my work as detailed above.

 If you are dissatisfied with what we are doing then we would ask that you raise your complaint with our Complaints Manager, Mr J Holden, who will be pleased to look at the matter and attempt to mediate a solution for you.

 In the interests of clients, Holden and Co LLP maintain Professional Indemnity Insurance to a minimum level of £3m.
 It is believed that the cover is reasonable in respect of work undertaken on this matter and accordingly, we do not accept any liability should you make a claim against this firm for work undertaken on your behalf on this file in excess of our insurance cover.
 Full details of the policy can be obtained on application to our administration department at Robertson Street Hastings

 With regards our charges or costs, where applicable to your matters we will: